timbenniks/hygraph-cosmetics-shop-demo/readme.md

 ### Hygraph Setup

-Make sure to set up the permissions for the content delivery API to be “read all models on all stages for all locales”.
+1. Make sure to set up the permissions for the content delivery API to be “read all models on all stages for all locales”.
 This allows for preview functionality.

-Add a permanent auth token to allow for read, create update and delete on the Newsletter Subscriber schema. add this token to the .env file of the demo (see below).
+2. Add a permanent auth token to allow for read, create update and delete on the Newsletter Subscriber schema. add this token to the .env file of the demo (see below).
+3. Make sure to install and configure the commercetools extension as this is not copied when cloning the project.

 ### Install